kblomqvist/yasha/README.md

 ## Custom Jinja extensions

 Seems like the day has arrived when you would like to use custom [Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) and/or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) within your templates.
 Fortunately yasha has been a far-wise and supports these out of box.
 The functionality is similar to the variables file usage described above.
-So for a given `foo.jinja` template file, yasha will automatically seek `foo.jinja-ext` file.
+So for a given `foo.jinja` template file, yasha will automatically seek `foo.j2ext` file.

-Here is an example of the `foo.jinja-ext` file containing a filter and a test.
+Here is an example of the `foo.j2ext` file containing a filter and a test.

 ```python
 def filter_datetimeformat(value, format='%H:%M / %d-%m-%Y'):
     return value.strftime(format)

 def test_even(number):
     return number % 2 == 0
 ```

-As can be seen the file is standard Python, although the file extension is not `.py` but `.jinja-ext`.
+As can be seen the file is standard Python, although the file extension is not `.py` but `.j2ext`.
 Furthermore, note that the functions intended to work as a filter have to be prefixed by `filter_`.
 Similarly test functions have to be prefixed by `test_`.

 Here is shown how the two extensions described above would be used within a template.